everx-labs/evernode-se/README.md

 # Evernode Simple Emulator (SE)

-Ever OS Local Node for Everscale DApp development and testing.
+Local Node with GraphQL API for Everscale DApp development and testing.

 **Have a question?
 Get quick help in our channel:**